r-nikhil/r-nikhil.github.io/_pages/about.md

 <a href="mailto:contact@rnikhil.com">
 <img  src="/assets/files/mail.png" style="width: 30px; height: 30px;"></a>

-An engineer turned product manager with a strong passion for building impactful and helpful products.
-Love to learn and hack around with new technologies.
+I love to learn and hack around with new technologies.
 This site is a partial collection of stories I’ve written down, my general musings and the software I work on.
 There is no particular theme to this site; it’s just a place to hang text we don’t have a better place for.

 Top 5 posts by views:
 - <a href = "https://rnikhil.com/2024/01/07/attacking-neural-networks.html">Attacks on machine learning models</a>